alenvan442/E-Store-Application---SWEN-261/docs/DesignDoc.md

 ![Domain Model](Domain_Analysis_jadin.png)

-The main components of the application domain can be seen as the following: customer, inventory, product, shopping cart, admin.
+The main components of the application domain are shown as the following: customer, inventory, product, shopping cart, admin.

 The admin is the overseer of the store, manipulating the inventory to how they see fit, adding or deleting products.